 After the first year, subsequent half-day biannual sessions will cost £30; cost will vary for other workshops.

 All is not lost!
 As long as there are still spaces, your daughter can come along to the first session to see if she wants to join.

 Don’t worry if you have to miss one.
 Each session builds on the one before however, so please ink these dates into your diary and try to prioritise Girls Journeying Together group sessions for your daughter because she’ll be missed if she doesn’t turn up — and she’ll miss out.

 Your Rites for Girls facilitator is there as support for you also.
 Email her if there is anything that you feel it would be useful for her to know about your daughter’s life, or any topics that you would like us to cover in girls’ group time.
 The girls are promised confidentiality, so she won’t be able talk about what your daughter shares within the group but will be able to tell you in general terms what is covered.

 There are always some girls who travel a considerable distance to come to a Girls Journeying Together group which means that mothers have three hours to wait.
 The time will fly by!
 All mothers are encouraged to meet while the girls are meeting — to go for a walk or to chat over a cup of tea or coffee — as this can be enormously supportive for you and for the girls.
 You will be given a topic to focus on that dovetails with what your daughter is doing in her session that month.

 As the girls get to know each other, sleepovers and lift shares are often organised which can make long-distance arrangements easier.

-I have a lovely mother-daughter day workshop for pre-teens which teaches about puberty and celebrates the mother-daughter bond.
+We have a lovely mother-daughter day workshop for pre-teens which teaches about puberty and celebrates the mother-daughter bond.